Graph immersions with parallel cubic form: Improper affine hyperspheres

+where $\alpha > 0$ is a real parameter and $\epsilon = \pm1$, or $M$ is isomorphic to the graph of $-F$, where $F$ is exactly one of the functions listed above.
+The affine metric is flat in the first and in the last of the seven listed cases, in all other cases it has non-vanishing curvature. }

 \begin{proof} An irreducible improper affine hypersphere with parallel cubic form in dimension $n \geq 4$ cannot have a definite or Lorentzian affine metric by Corollaries \ref{convex_IAHS} and \ref{Lorentz_IAHS}.
-We may hence assume that the affine fundamental form of $M$ has signature $(+++--)$.
-Let $(J,\gamma)$ be the irreducible nilpotent metrised Jordan algebra defined by $M$ as in Theorem \ref{main1}.
-By Theorem \ref{algebra5} it is isomorphic to exactly one of the metrised algebras in \eqref{algebras5}.
-Evaluating the formula for the defining function $F$ in Theorem \ref{th_AHS2} for these algebras leads to the list in the corollary, thus completing the proof. \end{proof}
+We may hence assume that the affine fundamental form of $M$ has either signature $(+++--)$ or signature $(++---)$.
+Let $(J,\gamma)$ be the indecomposable nilpotent metrised Jordan algebra defined by $M$ as in Theorem \ref{main1}.
+If the signature of $\gamma$ is $(+++--)$, then by Theorem \ref{algebra5} $(J,\gamma)$ is isomorphic to exactly one of the metrised algebras in \eqref{algebras5}.
+Evaluating the formula for the defining function $F$ in Theorem \ref{th_AHS2} for these algebras leads to the list in the corollary.
+If the signature of $\gamma$ is $(++---)$, then by negating the transversal vector field $\xi$ we may reduce the classification to the previous case.
+However, the sign change in $\xi$ leads to a sign change in the defining function $F$.

+The flatness of the affine metric is equivalent to associativity of the corresponding Jordan algebra and holds in the first and the last of the listed cases.
+This completes the proof. \end{proof}

 Thus 5 is the smallest dimension in which improper affine hyperspheres with parallel cubic form and non-vanishing curvature of the affine pseudo-metric exist.
 It is also the smallest dimension where continuous families of mutually non-isomorphic such hypersurfaces occur.